fiftyfirst/slideshow/README.md

         interval: 5000, // Interval in ms between each slide
         duration: 600, // Duration of fallback jQuery animation
         pause: true, // Pause slideshow when the mouse cursor is positioned over the slideshow
-        zIndexOffset: 0 // Offset the z-index
+        zIndexOffset: 0, // Offset the z-index
-    });
+        onChange: function () {} // Callback function with the Slideshow as context (this keyword) });